malan-g/malandev-react-app/README.md

 # Frontend code for malandev.com

-This is a client-side React application for [malandev.com](https://malandev.com), It is currently in development.
+This is a client-side React application for [malandev.com](https://malandev.com), It is not complete.

 I'm building this application using:
 - React
 - React Router
 - SASS modules & some Tailwind CSS

-Components are structured like so:
+Components are organized like so:
 ```
 component/
 ├── index.jsx